This post may contain affiliate links. Please see my disclosure policy for details.

 Make sure you book in on a high floor here.
 Although the windows are soundproofed, it’s next to one of the busiest roads in Alexandria and cars honk all night.

-These at the best Instagram spots in Alexandria Egypt
+These are the best Instagram spots in Alexandria Egypt

 1. The Citadel at Qaitbay